blueambr/secret-santa-telegram-bot/README.md

 P.S.
 Don't forget to remove extra info like keywords, repository, etc. from `package.json`.

 ## How to deploy
-I recommend using [Heroku](https://devcenter.heroku.com/categories/nodejs-support).
+I recommend to use [Heroku](https://devcenter.heroku.com/categories/nodejs-support).
 They have a great Documentation on Node.js and easy and accessible deploy approaches.

 ## Dependencies